SillyFreak/typst-alexandria/src/lib.typ

   /// the title of the bibliography.
 Note that `auto` is currently not supported.
   /// -> none | content | auto
   title: auto,
+  /// the way each entry is laid out.
+Default is `auto`, i.e., defined by the CSL style.
+  /// To use grid-based `(prefix, body)` row per entry, use `false`.
+  /// To use paragraph-based entries, use `true`.
+  /// -> bool | auto
+  par-like: auto,
 ) = {
   assert.ne(title, auto, message: "automatic title is not yet supported")